kvntzn/QuizApp/README.md

 # QuizApp
 Android quiz application.
-Users can choose what quiz they want and answer the questions within a limited time.
+Play different quizzes to gain more scores and be in the leaderboards.

 # Tech
 * Mvvm